mariiamamr/NN-API/resources/docs/source/.compare.md

 #Ratings

-Used by the student to rate a teacher.
+Used by the teacher to rate a student.
 <!-- START_800ad2bc8558de3f527f6ef8b8fcf842 -->
 ## Rating by student
+Used by the student to rate a teacher.

 <br><small style="padding: 1px 9px 2px;font-weight: bold;white-space: nowrap;color: #ffffff;-webkit-border-radius: 9px;-moz-border-radius: 9px;border-radius: 9px;background-color: #3a87ad;">Requires authentication</small>
 > Example request: